 Why a podcast?
 Reach and impact.
 I’ll be able to share a diverse range of women’s civic engagement stories with a much larger audience than can fit inside The Edney.
 Extra bonus?
 No dressing up, no cheese plate prepping, no trying to schedule 11 successful and extremely busy women around a single event.
 We’ve all got lives to live, ya’ll.

-Look for my podcast to launch in late summer, 2018.
+Look for my podcast to launch in fall, 2018.
 If you have a #civicsidehustle story to share and want to be featured on my podcast, let me know.
 Don’t want to miss our upcoming shows?
 Join our contact list to stay up to date.

 Want to join The Hustle?